-Figure 8: Irregular environment experiment based on ACS-PRM. (a) The original gridmap, (b) adaptive cross C-space sampling.
+Fig. 8: Irregular environment experiment based on ACS-PRM. (a)Adaptive cross sampling in C-space, (b) the extracted milestones.

 The ACS-PRM mainly consists of three steps: C-space sampling, roadmap building and motion planning.
-In the first step, an adequate number of points are generated to represent the free space of the environment.
-In the second step, the potential targets and the milestones are extracted and connected to the roadmap by second learning the graph resulted from the previous step.
+In the first step, a sufficient number of points are generated to represent the free space of the environment.
+In the second step, the potential targets and the milestones are extracted and connected to the roadmap by post-processing the graph resulted from the previous step.
 In the third step, the robot's motion planning is done by querying the constructed roadmap.
-The first two steps correspond the learning phase of classic implementation of PRM, and the last steps corresponds the query phase of classic implementation of PRM.
+The first two steps correspond the learning phase of classic implementation of PRM, and the last step corresponds the query phase of classic implementation of PRM.

-In consideration of the context about the issue of multi-robot goods transportation, the experiments were conducted to transport a certain amount of goods by a fleet of mobile robots in structured environments.
-The experimental results demonstrate that, by using our ACS-PRM approach, the total time needed to complete the transportation mission has been significantly reduced compared to the Voronoi-based approach.
+In consideration of the context of the issue of multirobot goods transportation, the experiments were conducted to transport a certain amount of goods by a fleet of mobile robots in structured environments.
+The experimental results demonstrate that, by using our ACS-PRM approach, the total time needed to complete the transportation mission has been obviously reduced compared to the Voronoi-based approach.

-In our future work, we will expand our approach to the irregular environments, not just the structured environments.
+In our future work, we will expand our experiments to various irregular environments, not just the structured environments.
 Furthermore, the proposed work in this paper can be also used in some other applications such as exploration mission, automated surveillance, and search and rescue operations.
 They are our future consideration as well.